Charleston apartment giant expands into the warehouse space in latest deal

 Its South Carolina properties include the 232-unit Legends at Charleston Park apartment complex on Dorchester Road that it acquired for $31 million two years ago with a joint venture partner.

-The Lone Star State company and its newest investor know said they each other well from previous collaborations.
+The Lone Star State company and its newest investor said they knew each other well from previous collaborations.

 “There is significant upside to this transaction, and we look forward to utilizing Thackeray’s 15-year track record in fund management to build on our multifamily platform and capitalize on new opportunities,” Greystar founder and CEO Bob Faith said in a written statement.